 Back home, the Bodhisatta left standing orders with the gatekeepers that any man who asked for Maha Assaroha was to be brought immediately to the palace.
-The man, having no reason to visit the city, never came.
-So the Bodhisatta raised the village’s taxes, but still he did not come.
+But the man, having no reason to visit the city, never came.
+To entice him, the Bodhisatta raised the village’s taxes, but he still did not come.
 The Bodhisatta raised the taxes a second time, and then a third.
 Finally, the villagers, suffering from the unfair financial burden, suggested the man go to the city and see if the stranger he met could intervene with the king on their behalf.
 They gathered gifts of clothes and a fried cake for the Bodhisatta and his family, and the man took them to the city.

 The guard, hearing the name Maha Assaroha, took the man to the palace where he learned the identity of his former houseguest.
 The Bodhisatta was thrilled to see the villager and treated him like an equal: he gave the man a silk robe worth one hundred thousand coins to wear, told him to sit on his throne, and ordered his chief queen to wash his feet.
 Then the Bodhisatta beat the drum to call an assembly and announced he was giving the villager half his kingdom.
 The man relocated his family to the city and the Bodhisatta and he became inseparable friends, ruling in perfect harmony.

-The Bodhisatta’s son and his advisors were not pleased with this, and eventually worked up the courage to ask him what the man had done to deserve such a rich reward.
-The Bodhisatta explained how the man had helped him after being defeated in battle and that such noble kindness must be rewarded.
+The Bodhisatta’s son and his advisors were not pleased with this and eventually worked up the courage to ask him what the man had done to deserve such a rich reward.
+The Bodhisatta explained how the man had helped him after his defeat in battle and that such noble kindness must be rewarded.
 Hearing this, the men had no more complaints.

 In the Lifetime of the Buddha

-Ananda passed on this new batch to a young disciple as a thank you for all the support he gave him (doing favors, sweeping his room, serving him food and drink, etc.) and let him distribute them to other young disciples.
-Some of them asked the Buddha if it had been proper for Ananda to give such a large gift to someone inferior to him.
-The Buddha explained that Ananda’s actions were acceptable because it was done out of gratitude, it was simply a matter of one good deed deserves another.
+Ananda passed on this new batch to a young disciple as a thank you for all the support he gave him—doing favors, sweeping his room, serving him food and drink, etc.—and let him distribute them to other young disciples.
+Some disciples asked the Buddha if it had been proper for Ananda to give such a large gift to someone inferior to him.
+The Buddha explained that Ananda’s actions were acceptable because it was done out of gratitude: it was simply a matter of one good deed deserves another.
 Then the Buddha told them this story so they knew that in the past he himself had once rewarded someone of lower status for being helpful.